port-labs/datadog-slo-example/README.md

-# Ingesting Datadog Service Dependencies
+# Ingesting Datadog SLO

 ## Getting started

-In this example you will create a blueprint for `service` entity that ingests all services and their related dependencies in your Datadog APM using REST API.
+In this example you will create a blueprint for `service` entity that ingests all SLOs in your Datadog account.
 You will then add some shell script to create new entities in Port every time a GitLab CI is triggered by a schedule.

 ## Service Blueprint
 Create the service blueprint in Port [using this json file](./datadog/service.md)

+## SLO Blueprint
+Create the SLO blueprint in Port [using this json file](./datadog/slo.md)

 ### Gitlab CI yaml
 Place this example `.gitlab-ci.yml` file in your project's root folder